jasonbrooks/kubevirt.github.io/_docs/workloads/virtual-machines/disks-and-volumes.md

 ---
-title: Disks and Volumes
-permalink: /docs/workloads/virtual-machines/disks-and-volumes/
+category: virtual machines
+order: 9
 ---
+# Disks and Volumes

 Making persistent storage in the cluster \(**volumes**\) accessible to VMs consists of three parts.
 First, volumes are specified in `spec.volumes`.
 Second, disks are added to the VM by specifying them in `spec.domain.devices.disks`.
 Finally, a refererence to the specified volume is added to the disk specification by name.